bthornton191/adams_bin_converter/README.md

 convert('path/bin_files/file_1.bin')
 ```
 You can use the same methods described above to specify the path to the mdi.bat file.
 For instance
-you can pass the path as an argument to the `convert` function like so
+you can pass the path as an argument to the `convert` function like so:
 ```python
 convert(
     bin_file = 'path/bin_files/file_1.bin',